Information about Deep Plane Facelift Procedures in NYC with Top Facial Plastic Surgeon, Dr. Andrew Jacono

 Before the surgery, she was concerned about her sagging jawline, jowls, fallen cheeks, and platysma bands.
 To address these concerns, she underwent a deep plane facelift, neck lift, and platysmaplasty, which helped to redefine her jawline and create a more defined neck.

-Deep Plane Facelift Before and After – Patient 4:
+Deep Plane Facelift Before and After – Patient 7:

 This beautiful 61-year-old patient was unhappy with her facial appearance.
-She felt she still looked droopy and had very visible scars from aprior surgery with a different surgeon.
+She felt she still looked droopy and had very visible scars from a prior surgery with a different surgeon.
 She hated her dropping jawline, jowls, fallen cheeks, and platysma bands, as well as her tired eye appearance.

 Dr. Jacono performed a deep plane facelift, necklift, and platysmaplasty for her face and neck.
 He also performed a temporal lift to open her upper eyelids, and a lower blepharoplasty for lower eyelid bags and tired looking eyes.
 She looks at least 20 years younger in her after photos.

-Deep Plane Facelift Patient Before and After – Patient 5:
+Deep Pane Facelift Before and After Photo

-Deep Plane Facelift Before and After – Patient 6:
+Deep Pane Facelift Before and After Photos

 This patient was unhappy with the loose, excess skin and wrinkles on her face and neck.
 She wanted to smooth out her facial wrinkles including under her eyes and neck region.
 She also wanted to reduce the appearance of her jowls and nasolabial folds, which she felt were making her look older.